Housing

 Rochelle Mills, President and CEO, Innovative Housing Opportunities

-With $2 million in working capital from NFF’s Accelerated Permanent Supportive Housing Fund – designed to support LA nonprofit developers to accelerate the creation of affordable supportive housing units – this pre-development financing will help IHO respond more effectively to the urgent need for stable homes among hundreds of Californians.
+With $2 million in working capital from NFF’s Accelerating Permanent Supportive Housing Fund – designed to support LA nonprofit developers to accelerate the creation of affordable supportive housing units – this pre-development financing will help IHO respond more effectively to the urgent need for stable homes.

 A rendering of IHO's Lincoln Beach project.